HeyPouya/AndroidAppUpdater/README.md

 ```

 ### Available stores
-this library currently supports only these markets :
+this library currently supports only these markets:

 [Google Play](https://play.google.com)

 [CafeBazaar](https://cafebazaar.ir)

 [IranApps](https://iranapps.ir)

 [Myket](https://myket.ir/)

-To Select an Store you should use :
+To Select an Store you should use:

 ```kotlin
 Store.GOOGLE_PLAY